civol/HDLRuby/README.md

 [1..0].inner :w2
 ```

-If the signal is not meant to be changed, in can be declared using the `constant` keyword instead of `inner`.
+If the signal is not meant to be changed, it can be declared using the `constant` keyword instead of `inner`.

 A connection between signals is done using the arrow operator `<=` as follows: